EPCCed/eidf-docs/docs/access/ssh.md

 OpenSSH is installed on Linux and MacOS usually by default, so you can access the gateway natively from the terminal.

-Ensure you have created and added an ssh key as specified in the 'Generating and Adding an SSH Key' section above, then run the command below.
+Ensure you have created and added an ssh key as specified in the 'Generating and Adding an SSH Key' section above, then run the commands below:

 ```bash
 ssh-add /path/to/ssh-key
 ssh -J [username]@eidf-gateway.epcc.ed.ac.uk [username]@[vm_ip]
 ```

 For example:

 ```bash